Fardan-Ali/Water-Sort-Solver/README.md

 - Recommended: A virtual environment (optional)

 ### Steps:
-Simply down the python file or clone this repository to your local machine:
+Simply download the python file or clone this repository to your local machine:

 ```bash
 git clone https://github.com/username/water-sort-solver.git